Timeline

 The UN states that the "climate change directly and indirectly interferes with the enjoyment of all human rights," and that it's the duty of businesses, under the UNGP, to discontinue "activities with potentially adverse climate change-related human rights impacts."

-As "one of the most sustainable businesses in the world," a RELX policy says it's “committed to the protection of the environment, through the prevention of pollution [and to] minimising its contribution to climate change, in line with the scale of action deemed necessary by science.”
-(RELX Global Environment Policy) RELX signs a letter indicating support for the idea that "corporate responsibility for human rights and the environment is a duty and not a voluntary matter."
+As "one of the most sustainable businesses in the world," RELX signs a letter indicating support for the idea that "corporate responsibility for human rights and the environment is a duty and not a voluntary matter."

-2021 Employees report to the company that it appears to be acting contrary to its environmental and human rights commitments.
-This follows an ethics complaint that observes, despite its ethical policies, the company is engaged in facilitating an increase in fossil fuels, sometimes in collaboration with companies "accused of various environmental and human rights crimes."
-The company is informed that avoiding the harms associated with 1.5°C overshoot requires "ceasing investments in new fields, stopping production of new reserves, and starting the phase-out of some existing production," but that Elsevier promotes itself as a driver for accelerating discoveries.
-Employees, including editors at premium journals, note the company can't serve the interests of fossil fuel majors while also claiming to be responding to the climate emergency at the scale deemed necessary by science.
-They also highlight the UNGP guidelines, which include the need to discontinue “activities with potentially adverse climate change-related human rights impacts."
+2021 Employees report to the company that it's acting contrary to its environmental and human rights commitments.
+This follows an ethics complaint that observes, despite its stated policies, the company is engaged in facilitating a massive increase in fossil fuels, sometimes in collaboration with companies "accused of various environmental and human rights crimes."
+The company is informed that avoiding the harms associated with 1.5°C overshoot requires "ceasing investments in new fields, stopping production of new reserves, and starting the phase-out of some existing production," but that Elsevier promotes itself as a driver for accelerating discoveries and exploration prospects.
+Employees, including editors at premium journals, note the company can't serve the interests of fossil fuel majors while also claiming to be responding to the climate emergency "at the scale deemed necessary by science."
+They also note the UNGP guidelines, which include the need to discontinue “activities with potentially adverse climate change-related human rights impacts."

-Despite reporting “lethal ramifications for hundreds of millions of people just this century,” the company does not find there to be any violations of company policies.
-Company promotion of the oil industry as 'going green' and 'transitioning' is not flagged as violating its code of ethics.
-Leaders are asked to provide evidence as to how global fossil fuel expansion could still be compatible with the language of its climate and human rights commitments or a 1.5°C warming target; to substantiate the claim made to employees by an Elsevier Sustainability leader that the industry Elsevier serves is "heavily motivated" to make a transition; to indicate which publics were consulted regarding engagement in the business activities in question; to share what the company considers to be prohibited under its climate and human rights commitments; and to share how large the projected loss of life would need to be for the company to consider the business activities in question antithetical to its commitments.
+Despite highlighting “lethal ramifications for hundreds of millions of people just this century,” the company does not find there to be any violations of company policies.
+Company promotion of the oil industry as 'going green' and 'transitioning' is not flagged as violating a code of ethics that prohibits misleading claims.
+Leaders are asked to provide evidence as to how global fossil fuel expansion could still be compatible with the language of its climate and human rights commitments or a 1.5°C warming target; to substantiate the claim made to employees that the industry Elsevier serves is "heavily motivated" to make a transition; to indicate which publics were consulted regarding engagement in the business activities in question; to share what the company considers to be prohibited under its climate and human rights commitments; and to share how large the projected loss of life would need to be for the company to consider the business activities in question antithetical to its commitments.

-The company introduces a previously unenforced communications restriction that has the effect of limiting the internal sharing of Elsevier's fossil fuel industry marketing materials and paywalled climate science.
+The company introduces a previously unenforced communications restriction that has the effect of limiting the internal sharing of Elsevier's fossil fuel industry marketing materials and paywalled fossil fuel papers and climate science.
 The marketing materials are subsequently taken down and websites altered.

 A request to disclose Elsevier's fossil fuel activity in a job post is denied, partially under the premise that there isn't consensus that new fossil fuel projects are objectionable.
 A sustainability journal editor is "not surprised" but finds the reasons "very poor."